Show #569 | 6/22/2010 (52 minutes)

 Carl and Richard talk to Stacy Harris and John Mulinax from Microsoft, and TJ Giuli from Ford Motor Company about Fiestaware.
 No, not the plates your mother serves nachos on.
 Fiestaware is a framework developed by students for developing in-car applications that do everything from read your emails to seeing your buddies' locations on a bing map.

-Stacy Harris
+Charles Stacy Harris

+Charles Stacy Harris (or Stacy) is a Software Architect at the Microsoft Technology Center in Detroit, Michigan.
+Stacy has been with Microsoft since 1992.
+In that time, he has developed a wide range of software including device drivers for custom hardware, customer service applications, e-commerce web sites, prototypes for advanced aircraft instrumentation and was even on loan to the Microsoft Cluster Server development team for a short time.
 Stacy has a degree in theoretical mathematics and is entirely self-taught in software development.
-His first programming was at the age of 12 when his father bought him a book on 8080 and Z-80 assembly language, but because his family couldn't afford a computer, he wrote all of his code on paper and ran it in his imagination.
-Shortly after that he moved to a 6502 CPU on a KIM-1 microcomputer kit that belonged to his best friend's dad.
-Here he learned to key in hex opcodes directly into memory and had his first true introduction to debugging.
+His first programming was at the age of 12 when his father bought him a book on 8080 and Z-80 assembly.
+Because his family couldn't afford a computer, Stacy wrote all of his code on paper and ran it in his imagination.
+Later he started programming a 6502 CPU on a KIM-1 microcomputer that belonged to his best friend's dad.
+Here he learned to key hex opcodes directly into memory and had his first true introduction to debugging.
+To wind down from long days of software design and development, Stacy enjoys photography, bicycling, studying French and Italian, and of course writing more code!

 John Mulinax